 Extra Tips

-- Keep Pets on a leash: Dogs on the beach can disrupt the rest and foraging activity of seabirds
+- Keep Pets on a leash: Unleashed dogs on the beach can disturb resting and feeding seabirds, causing stress and interrupting vital behaviors.

-- Leave Natural Areas Undisturbed: some shorebirds nest in the sand above the tide line, observe posted signs protecting habitat
+- Leave Natural Areas Undisturbed: Many shorebirds nest directly in the sand above the high tide line, making their nests easy to overlook.
+Always stay on designated paths and observe posted signs that protect sensitive habitats.

 - Observe Quietly: If you're unsure whether a juvenile bird is truly orphaned, watch from a hidden spot for at least an hour to see if the parents return.